Diversity, Equity, and Inclusion

 Multiracial Affinity Group

-People of Color - P.O.C.
+People of Color - POC

-Spectrum
+Spectrum - LGBTQIA+

-Young Men of Color - YMC
+Young Men of Color - YMoC

 DEI in Hiring